thijsj/simple-container-website/doc/log.md

 python3 -m pip install --editable .
 ```

+## Running the application

+Assuming the environment in `venv` is active

 - Running the application in debug mode:
 ```
 quart --app thijsj_simple_web:app --debug run